SianJade/keto-subscription-box/README.md

 Stream Four Project: Full Stack Frameworks with Django - Code Institute

 [![Build Status](https://travis-ci.org/SianJade/keto-subscription-box.svg?branch=master)](https://travis-ci.org/SianJade/keto-subscription-box)

+A live desktop demo can be found [here](https://keto-subscription-and-store.herokuapp.com/).
+The source code for this project can be found [here](https://github.com/SianJade/keto-subscription-box).

 ## UX

 The purpose of this project is to offer users a monthly, curated box of snacks and other products catered towards users who are following the ketogenic diet, or are looking to begin following the ketogenic diet.
 The service offers users the opportunity to discover new ketogenic snakcs, foods, or other suitable products which they may not have tried before or have previously been aware of.
 As the ketogenic diet can be quite limiting, this box offers users the chance to potentially widen their food intake or add some more variety to their diet.
 As with many other subscription box services, the cost of the box itself each month is less than the cost would be were the user to individually purchase all of the items featured in the box each month.
 Users can subscribe on a month to month basis, or on a three or six monthly basis for a slightly reduced average monthly cost than the month to month option.